venenux/alpine-wiki/tutorials/professional-way/server-alpine-gitea-professional.md

 # alpine server gitea

 Gitea is a community managed lightweight code hosting solution written in Go.
 It is a fork of Gogs.
+For a more simple guide use the [alpine-howto-gitea-package.md](../community-way/alpine-howto-gitea-package.md)

 ## Clarifications